ahubers/CSC341/resources.md

 - See [markdownguide.org](https://www.markdownguide.org) for another straightforward introduction.
 - Github, which you will use in your career (but not this class), has its own flavor of markdown.
 See its [formal specification](https://github.github.com/gfm/) and (a more friendly) guide [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).
 - I sometimes use [Pandoc](pandoc.org) (also linked above & described by [Osera](https://osera.cs.grinnell.edu/csc341/readings/markdown.html)) to render markdown to html, LaTeX, and pdf.
 Also, Pandoc is written in Haskell!
+- I have heard good things about [HackMD](https://hackmd.io/), which I believe lets you format documents in markdown with native support for LaTeX.
+I've yet to use it, but I have had students recommend it.

 ## Other Texts and Readings